 Not Bobby.
 Bobby was too cool to pretend she was going to waltz in through the door again.
 He wished she would, he'd love to see her for a split second to say he was sorry for the things they'd said to one another.
 But that split second was never granted and the only place he could feel connected to her was in the cemetery.

 They weren't sure where it was.
 Chris insisted that there wasn't one to find unless you looked among the living.
 Bobby just kept smiling.

 He smiled and joked the entire trip to the compound where she had been killed.
 Dr. Frese recommended that all that grieved and had a survival's guilt (such as Chris) go and perform an act of closure.

 What he wasn't expecting to find when he stepped off the plane was Bishop standing over the spot they roughly guessed she had been killed.

 Chris muttered under his breath as Jean and Scott pushed him forward.
 Bobby had no problem walking up to the time jumper.

 "Hey, Lucas!"
-The much larger in height and muscle mass man locked up but turned to acknowledge the Iceman.
+The much larger man locked up but turned to acknowledge Iceman.
 "Didn't think we'd find you out here."
 Out here was now covered with a grass and wild flowers.
-The walls that use to stand about twelve feet had crumbled to about two or less foot high hill at the collapse.
+The walls that had once stood about twelve feet high crumbled to about two or less feet high.